leldr/Kobo-Composite-Markup-Generator/README.md

 ## Contact

 For any questions, issues, or contributions, please contact [me](mailto:lauryn.eldridge3@gmail.com).
+Or better, go to the **Discussions** tab of this repositiory and create a new entry under the appropriate cateogry there.

 ---